viccon/sturdyc/README.md

 go run .
 ```

-We'll see that the exponential backoff kicks in, resulting in more iterations
+We'll see that the exponential backoff kicks in, delaying our background
-for every refresh, but the value is still being printed:
+refreshes which results in more iterations for every refresh, but the value is
+still being printed:

 ```sh
 2024/05/09 13:22:03 Fetching value for key: key